 Oncoplastic procedures (OPP) associate the best surgical oncologic principles to achieve wide tumor-free margins with the best principles of plastic surgery to optimize cosmetic outcomes.
-Thanks to oncoplastic techniques, the role of breast conserving surgery (BCS) has been extended to include a group of patients who would otherwise require mastectomy to achieve adeguate tumor clearance.
+So, a number of conventional mammoplasty techniques have been adapted to allow reconstruction of resection defects with parencymal flaps using a variety of different approaches.
+Thanks to these oncoplastic techniques, the role of breast conserving surgery (BCS) has been extended to include a group of patients who would otherwise require mastectomy to achieve adequate tumor clearance.

-However, even with the use of OPP, cosmetic outcomes may result unsatisfying when a large volume of parenchyma has to be removed, particularly in small-medium size breasts.
-Recently, it has been proposed the use of ORC (Oxidized Regenerated Cellulose) as a reconstructive biomaterial to optimize the aesthetic results after OPP.
+However, even with the use of therapeutic mammoplasties, cosmetic outcomes may result unsatisfying when a large volume of parenchyma has to be removed, particularly in medium size breasts and for tumor localized in unfavourable location as central, inner-upper and lower quadrants.

+Recently, it has been proposed the use of oxidized regenerated cellulose (ORC) as a reconstructive biomaterial to optimize the aesthetic results after OPP.

-The aim of this article is to describe the standard pattern of an innovative surgical oncoplastic technique with ORC, that we have called "QUORC" (QUadrantectomy with Oxidized Regenerated Cellulose), to improve cosmetic results and minimize the possible postoperative complications.
+The aim of this article is to describe the standard pattern of an innovative surgical oncoplastic technique with ORC, that we have called "QUORC" (QUadrantectomy with Oxidized Regenerated Cellulose), to improve cosmetic results and minimize the possible postoperative complications after therapeutic mammaplasties.

-KEY WORDS: Breast cancer, Cosmetic results, Oncoplastic surgery results, Oxidized regenerated cellulose, QUORC
+KEY WORDS: Breast cancer, Cosmetic results, Oncoplastic surgery, Oxidized regenerated cellulose, QUORC technique